Do Nightcrawler Worms Make Good Money? (Expert Weighs In)

 There are many different ways someone can get paid from Nightcrawlers.
 The first thing that may come to your mind is selling the nightcrawlers to fishermen.

 Sure, this is one way.
-According to my friend HERE, nightcrawlers sell for around $30-$32 per pound and you’ll sell about 350 to 400 nightcrawlers per pound.
+According to a friend I have, nightcrawlers sell for around $30-$32 per pound, and you’ll sell about 350 to 400 nightcrawlers per pound.

 Compost is a natural organic fertilizer.
 This is valuable because chemical fertilizers are not as attractive.
 Fertilizers are used for growing plants, lawns, vegetables, gardens, and flowers.